 There are dozens of larger surrogacy agencies in the United States, and many more small ones.
 Each of these agencies has slightly different qualifications for surrogates, but there are a few surrogacy requirements guidelines that every agency follows.
-Many of these requirements are dictated by the American Society for Reproductive Medicine (ASRM) and fertility clinics around the country.
+Many of these requirements are guided by the American Society for Reproductive Medicine (ASRM) and fertility clinics around the country.
 The below requirements

 Surrogacy Requirements for Any Agency

 Here are the 5 surrogacy requirements that will be the same at every surrogacy agency: